gitmatheus/sfdx-custom-related-list/README.md

 ## 📬 Feedback and Support

 If you encounter any issues or have suggestions for improvement, please open an issue in the GitHub repository.
 I really appreciate your feedback and contributions to making these components better!

+<strong>Disclaimer: </strong><em>This is a personal project created by a developer for the developer community.
+It is not endorsed, sponsored, or officially supported by Trailhead or Salesforce.
+Use at your own discretion, and enjoy building with these custom components!🚀</em>